AntonioAPDL/antonio-aguirre.github.io/about.md

       Outside of work, I enjoy baking bread, cooking Mexican dishes, reading history, the philosophy of science, and learning German.
     </p>
     <p class="intro-text">
-      If you'd like to connect or discuss ideas, feel free to reach out.
-Thanks for stopping by!
+      For collaboration, questions, or related work, the <a href="/contact/">Contact page</a> lists the best ways to reach me.
     </p>
   </div>
 </div>